Painting Plastic Windows: How to Do it

 Table of contents

-White plastic window frames in particular can yellow - not a pretty sight
+White plastic window frames, in particular, can discolour and turn yellow – which isn't a pretty sight.

-But even if the colour shade is still intact, the original colour may simply no longer suit your living situation.
-So go on ...!
-In no time at all you can conjure up a new look for your home, whether you want to paint brown plastic windows white or give your white PVC windows a colourful makeover.
+But even if the original shade is still pristine, it might simply no longer suit your home and lifestyle.
+So, get started!
+You can instantly create a fresh look for your home, whether you want to paint brown plastic windows white or add a pop of colour to your white PVC windows.

 Ideas for varnishing vinyl windows from the MissPompadour painting community